kherzieandal/habit-tracky/README.md

-# habit-tracky
+# Habit Tracky
-A habit tracker for desktop (windows) written using python.
+A habit tracker for desktop (windows) written using java.
 Feel free to contribute!